koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 This shard does not need to be “robust” or "perfect."
 Am I really missing much if I’m lacking candy subshard #3: “If `heard 'candy'` and `hunger>20`, then `salivate`”?
 I don’t think it makes sense to call value shards “perfect” or not.[^2] The shards simply influence decisions.

-There are many, many configurations and parameter settings of these subshards which lead to _valuing candy_.
+Many, many configurations and parameter settings of these subshards lead to _valuing candy_.
 The person probably still values candy, even if you:

 - Delete a bunch of the subshards.
   - Similarly, [transformers are robust to _deletion_ of entire layers](https://arxiv.org/abs/2406.19384)!